 - Name Name for the Output up to 6 characters. - Subtrim The subtrim value (max 100).
-It can also be set to a global variable by long-pressing the [Enter] button to switch to GV Mode and then selecting the desire global variable. - Min Minimum output limit.
+It can also be set to a global variable by pressing the Idong-pressing the [Enter] button to switch to GV Mode and then selecting the desire global variable. - Min Minimum output limit.
 Commonly used to prevent servo binding on models that use servos for the control surfaces. - Max Maximum output limit.
-Commonly used to prevent servo binding on models that use servos for the control surfaces. - Direction Select --- for normal output value, INV if you want to invert the output value. - Curve Specify the custom curve (in any) that you want to use for this output.
+Commonly used to prevent servo binding on models that use servos for the control surfaces. - Direction- Select for normal output value, INV if you want to invert the output value. - Curve Specify the custom curve (in any) that you want to use for this output.
 See Curves for more information about custom-defined curves. - PPM Center Specify the pulse-width value for the center value of the output channel (between 1000 2000).
 Changing this will shift the entire output range, including upper and lower limits. - Subtrim mode Defines how the subtrim value affects the min/max output values.
-There are two options: - \triangle (Center Only) Only the center value shifts.
-The upper and lower limits do not change.
-The reaction of the stick differs between the upper half and the lower half from midpoint. - = Symmetrical Both the upper and lower limits will shift according to the shift of the center value.
+There are two options:

+- = Symmetrical Both the upper and lower limits will shift according to the shift of the center value.
 The reaction of the stick is the same on both sides of the midpoint.

-4. Curves
+Curves

-5.1 Setting curves
+Setting curves

-The Curves screen allows you to define custom curves to use in the Inputs, Mixes, or Output screens.
-The curves screen will show the configured custom curves, with a graphical representation of each curve.
+- The Curves screen allows you to define custom curves to use in the Inputs, Mixes, or Output screens. - The curves screen will show the configured custom curves, with a graphical representation of each curve.